Instability and self-propulsion of flexible autophoretic filaments: Introduction

-Early prototypes of synthetic, flexible active filaments include magnetic filaments and colloidal chains which are actuated by an external electric or magnetic field \citep{dreyfusMicroscopicArtificialSwimmers2005,nishiguchiFlagellarJanusElectric2018,huangAdaptiveLocomotionArtificial2019,yangReconfigurableMicrobotColloidal2020, biswasEmergentSofteningStiffening2025}.
-They exhibit non-reciprocal beating patterns and rotational dynamics, reminiscent of ciliary or flagellar motion.
-They have inspired phoretic analogues -- which are self-actuated -- such as autocatalytic colloidal bead chains \citep{biswasLinkingIsotropicColloids2017,vutukuriRationalDesignDynamics2017} and polymeric active droplets \citep{kumarEmergentDynamicsDue2023}.
-Introducing self-actuation via chemical activity in flexible filaments fundamentally alters their dynamical landscape, giving rise to spontaneous symmetry-breaking and emergent motility.
-Furthermore, models of chemo-responsive materials have been shown to enable tunable shape morphing through concentration-dependent mechanics which yield pumping, self-propulsion, and oscillations \citep{montenegro-johnsonMicrotransformersControlledMicroscale2018,mannaHarnessingPowerActiveSheets2022,qiaoControlActivePolymeric2022,altunkeyikActivePoroelasticFilaments2025}.
+Early prototypes of synthetic, flexible active filaments include magnetic filaments and colloidal chains which are actuated by an external electric or magnetic field \citep{dreyfusMicroscopicArtificialSwimmers2005,nishiguchiFlagellarJanusElectric2018,huangAdaptiveLocomotionArtificial2019,yangReconfigurableMicrobotColloidal2020, biswasEmergentSofteningStiffening2025, weiLifelikeBehaviorEmerging2026}.
+They exhibit nonreciprocal beating patterns and rotational dynamics, reminiscent of ciliary or flagellar motion.
+They have inspired phoretic analogs -- which are self-actuated -- such as autocatalytic colloidal bead chains \citep{biswasLinkingIsotropicColloids2017,vutukuriRationalDesignDynamics2017} and polymeric active droplets \citep{kumarEmergentDynamicsDue2023}.
+Introducing self-actuation via chemical activity in flexible filaments fundamentally alters their dynamical landscape, giving rise to spontaneous symmetry breaking and emergent motility.
+Furthermore, models of chemoresponsive materials have been shown to enable tunable shape morphing through concentration-dependent mechanics which yield pumping, self-propulsion, and oscillations \citep{montenegro-johnsonMicrotransformersControlledMicroscale2018,mannaHarnessingPowerActiveSheets2022,qiaoControlActivePolymeric2022,altunkeyikActivePoroelasticFilaments2025}.
 In all these cases, flexibility enables dynamic shape modulation which allows switching between the swimming modes.
 This important additional feature presents a compelling incentive for detailed modeling of these synthetic active systems.
-Recently, \citealp{butlerElastohydrodynamicsChemicalFilaments2025} integrated SPT with an elastohydrodynamic solver \citep{walkerEfficientSimulationFilament2020a} to simulate the three-dimensional chemo-elastohydrodynamics of self-actuated filaments, thereby uncovering a rich array of dynamic behaviors.